Submitted photo via @kaseyellrich on Instagram | Featured: AOII Oklahoma State University

 An Alumnae Panhellenic reflects the NPC "collective" in that its members are comprised of all different house affiliations.
-Your local Alumnae Panhellenic might (and probably does) count a Theta, a Tri Delta, and a Chi Omega among its members, among others.
-Because an Alumnae Panhellenic has members with so many different sorority backgrounds, these organizations can provide Potential New Members (that's you!) with valuable reference letters for the various houses on your college campus, also known as Rec Letters.
+Your local Alumnae Panhellenic might (and probably does) count a post-collegiate Theta, a Tri Delta, and a Chi Omega among its members, among others.
+Because an Alumnae Panhellenic has members with so many different sorority backgrounds, these organizations can help connect Potential New Members (that's you!) with alumnae who will write valuable References for the various houses on your college campus.

 Whew!
 That was a lot of new terminology for one day.
 Here's a quick review for you.